episerver/eslint-plugin-episerver-cms/docs/formatters/README.md

 ## CSV format

 This is the preferred format if you want to send us your usage.
+Outputed file can be commited to track progress in lowering usage of internal and deprecated API's.

 Usage: